TranAnSE/EHC_SimpleLoginLogoutPHP/README.md

  * Fetching data from database
  * Pretty links *(/login) with fallback to query string (/login.php)*
  * Basic example of separation of concerns *(functionality, template, content)*

-If you have any questions or recommendations for the project, please [create an issue](https://github.com/TranAnSE/EHC_SimpleLoginLogoutPHP/issues/new) or hit me up on TG [@AnOnTheMars](https://t.me/AnOnTheMars).
+ * Validation Full Name, Username, Password in form via regex If you have any questions or recommendations for the project, please [create an issue](https://github.com/TranAnSE/EHC_SimpleLoginLogoutPHP/issues/new) or hit me up on TG [@AnOnTheMars](https://t.me/AnOnTheMars).

+## Changelog
+1.1: Big Update
+- Optimize all UI/UX
+- Optimize algorithm
+- Sorting folders and files more not messy like before
+- Update policies, more security
+- Code more clean
+- Harmony design

+## Plan & Known Bug
+ * Insert password confirmation
+ * Improve code optimization such as notice when username have been taken, matching between primary password and password confirmation, etc.
+ * Optimize UI
+ * Login via Social Media such as Google, Facebook
+ * Don't have noctice when not clicked Agree Term of Service
+ * ...
+ * More & more
 ## License

 MIT